 The O2 Institute is situated on Digbeth High Street, south of the city centre.
 Once in Birmingham, follow directions to Digbeth and the venue will be easy to find.

 On-street parking is available away from the High Street.
 The Bullring car park also has hundreds of spaces and is open until 12am – it’s just a short five-minute walk to the venue from there.
 Walk down the hill behind St. Martin’s Church, and the venue will be on your left.

 Nearby places to eat and drink

 By public transport

-The venue is also served by a number of bus routes including numbers 6 and 50.
+The venue is also served by a number of local bus routes including numbers 6 and 50.
 For more information on public transport in the West Midlands, please visit networkwestmidlands.com.